cksystemsteaching/selfie/README.md

 Let us take a look at an example.
 Suppose we would like a machine add two decimal numbers, say, 85 and 7.
 However, a computer cannot even handle 85 and 7.
 It can only handle *bits*, 0s and 1s.
 So, the first step is to encode 85 and 7 in bits.
 In fact, we say we encode them as *binary numbers*.
 How do they look like?
 Well, 85 is 1010101 in binary, and 7 is 111.
 Then we need to tell the machine how to add the two numbers, but not as 85 and 7, but rather in their binary form 1010101 and 111.
 Finally, the result will be a number but of course encoded in binary.
 We therefore need to take those bits and decode them back to a more human-readable form which is hopefully 92.
 The cool thing is that you already know how to do all that, if you know decimal numbers.
 You are just not aware of that!

 Why is it important to know how binary numbers work?
 Because binary numbers are used to represent virtually all other types of information: text, files, images, video, audio, even code and apps.
 Everything a computer does is essentially adding, subtracting, multiplying, dividing, and comparing binary numbers.
-To do that the machine uses Boolean Algebra, that is, Boolean Logic on bits, which may sound scary but is incredibly simple and easy to understand.
-So, we begin with bits, then binary numbers, and then Boolean Algebra.
+To do that the machine uses *Boolean algebra*, that is, Boolean logic on bits, which may sound scary but is incredibly simple and easy to understand.
+So, we begin with bits, then binary numbers, and then Boolean algebra.
 After that we focus on negative numbers which are a bit tricky but fun to explore and necessary for running code.
 The way they are handled is very cool.
 In fact, it turns out that it is just up to our *interpretation* of what a binary number such as 1010101 actually means.
 It may of course encode the positive number 85, if we interpret the bits as something called an unsigned integer, but it may also encode the negative number -43, if we interpret the bits as signed integer.
 We continue exploring that line of thought by showing how characters are encoded in bits.
 Here, it turns out that 1010101 may in fact also encode the uppercase letter 'U'.

 Based on what we know about binary encodings of numbers and characters, we then show how those can be composed to encode larger structures such as text, files, images, video, audio, and even code and apps.
 The challenge there is to handle very large numbers of bits and define precisely what each bit stands for, that is again, how we interpret each bit.
 The key lesson to be learned is that 1010101 or any other, possibly much longer sequence of bits may encode whatever we want it to encode.
 However, some encodings are better than others for very good reasons.
 After all, the machine only works with bits and eventually needs to convert them back to human-readable form.
 We learn about all that as well.